-The holding of shares listed on the Stockholm Stock Exchange had a negative return of 12.1% (+26.1).
-Management of shares listed on the Stockholm Stock Exchange is carried out by the society and made a positive contribution compared with the benchmark index.
+The holding of shares listed on the Stockholm Stock Exchange had a positive return of 15.9% (-12.1).
+Management of shares listed on the Stockholm Stock Exchange is carried out by the society and made a positive contribution compared with the benchmark index (SIX 60).